tmassman/collective.themesitesetup/README.rst

    [theme:genericsetup]
    models = my_models

-The plugin does not override existing models by default (unless they seem empty), but this can be changed (e.g. for development purposes) with:
+The plugin does not overwrite existing models by default (unless they seem empty), but this can be changed (e.g. for development purposes) with:

 .. code:: ini

    [theme:genericsetup]
-   models-override = true
+   models-overwrite = true

 Message catalogs